boschiotto4/SimpleLogger/README.md

 # SimpleLogger
 A very basilar logger for .NET.
 It is possible to choose a filename for the log and the level of logging.

-Installation: get the SimpleLogger.dll and add a reference to it.
+Installation: extract the archive SimpleLogger_binary.zip and put the SimpleLogger.dll in your project then add a reference to it.

+#C Sharp Example
 In your class include the logger:

-#C Sharp Example

     using SimpleLogger;

     // Create the logger without a file name (Will be create a file named "log.log")...